Several Rotavirus cases confirmed in children in Shelby County

 The virus can remain infectious on surfaces and objects for weeks, or even months.

+Typically, infants contract the virus.
+Back in 2019, Le Bonheur children hospital treated nine patients.
+Fast forward to 2022 and Doctor Nick Hysmith, who is the hospital’s Medical Director of Infection Prevention, says they already had 20 patients.

+“This isn’t something that we’ve never seen before and it’s not something that we don’t know how to treat.
+It’s just another virus out there that that unfortunately, we’re seeing pop up,” he said.

-The health department says you can help prevent the spread by washing your hands after changing your child’s diaper, or after helping them use the restroom.
+The health department said you can help prevent the spread by washing your hands after changing your child’s diaper, or after helping them use the restroom.

+“Please, if your kid has vomiting and diarrhea and fever, please don’t send your kids to daycare.
+You know, keep them home.
+Make sure that you wash your hands well between diaper changes, that way you’re not spreading the rotavirus around,” said Dr. Hysmith

-Shelby County Health Department director Dr. Michelle Taylor says vaccination is the best way to prevent rotavirus infection and parents should check their child’s vaccination records and make sure it’s up to date.
+Shelby County Health Department director Dr. Michelle Taylor said vaccination is the best way to prevent rotavirus infection and parents should check their child’s vaccination records and make sure it’s up to date.

 Babies should receive all three doses of the rotavirus vaccine before they reach the age of 8 months.

-Dr. Taylor says the vaccine is highly effective at preventing the most severe symptoms, including fever, abdominal pain, and dehydration.
+Dr. Taylor said the vaccine is highly effective at preventing the most severe symptoms, including fever, abdominal pain, and dehydration.

 The vaccines are available at the Shelby County Immunization Clinic on Jefferson Avenue and at all Satellite Public Health Clinics.